Spider-tailed horned viper: Mimicry and behavior

-The snake is a Peckhamian mimic.
-The tail resembles an arachnid, and the authors who described the species speculated that it was used as a lure to attract birds, as a digested lark had been found in the stomach of the paratype specimen.
+The snake is a Peckhamian or aggressive mimic; their tails resemble an arachnid, and the authors who described the species speculated that it was used as a lure to attract birds, as a digested lark had been found in the stomach of the paratype specimen.
+This species has been documented feeding on several bird species such as the Isabellline Shrike, and five different Warbler species.
+The actual use of the tail to lure birds has been confirmed in field studies; the tail is moved in a figure-of-eight pattern, and the rate of tail movements increases with the presence of birds.
+This phenomenon supports the theory that the tail movement is a luring behavior, and not a random one.

-The tip of the tail is used as a lure in several other species of snake, including the horned adder (Bitis caudalis), sidewinder (Crotalus cerastes), eastern massasauga (Sistrurus catenatus), eastern copperhead (Agkistrodon contortrix), common death-adder (Acanthophis antarcticus), northern death-adder (Acanthophis praelongus), and green tree python (Morelia viridis), but none of these examples has the unique elongated scales that give it the appearance of arthropod appendages.
-The actual use of the tail to lure birds (an example of caudal luring) has been confirmed in field studies; the tail is moved in a figure-of-eight pattern.
-A 2.5-year field study offered supplementary support that Pseudocerastes urarachnoides increases the rate of tail movements in the presence of birds.
-This indicates that this tail display is a behavior that acts as a predatory lure, as opposed to it occurring randomly.
-This luring behavior augments the snake's potential to attract insectivorous birds, that often mistake the tail for prey.
+The tip of the tail is used as a caudal lure in several other species of snake, including the horned adder (Bitis caudalis), sidewinder (Crotalus cerastes), eastern massasauga (Sistrurus catenatus), eastern copperhead (Agkistrodon contortrix), common death-adder (Acanthophis antarcticus), northern death-adder (Acanthophis praelongus), and green tree python (Morelia viridis), but none of these examples has the unique elongated scales that give it the appearance of arthropod appendages.

-Footage of the spider-tailed horned viper using its tail to lure a migrating bird featured in the Asia episode of the BBC series Seven Worlds, One Planet narrated by David Attenborough.
+Footage of spider-tailed horned vipers using their tails to lure migrating birds is featured in the Asia episode of the BBC series Seven Worlds, One Planet narrated by David Attenborough.

+Fangs

+Pseudocerastes urarachnoides has solenoglyphous fangs, like all other species of the family Viperidae.

 Venom

 The venom of Pseudocerastes urarachnoides mainly acts as a cytotoxin.
 It targets cells and destroys them.
 Unlike its sister species, this cytotoxin destroys a wide variety of cell types.
 It has minor neurotoxic effects.
 This venom works as a procoagulant, with a remarkable coagulation speed, with reports of about 13 seconds before coagulation.
 Compared to its sister species, this venom is highly-specialized for birds.
 The venoms of the sister species, P. fieldi and P. persicus, do not have significant effects on birds and are more suited for mammals and amphibians.
 P. urarachnoides has a significant effect on birds, mammals, and amphibians.
-There is speculation that the venom affecting amphibians, toads specifically, could be a sign that these are the main diet of the young snakes, though more information about the juveniles still needs to be collected.
+There is speculation that the venom affecting amphibians, toads specifically, could be a sign that these are the main diet of the young snakes, though more information about the juveniles needs to be collected.
 In a study by Brouw (2021), it was found that the venom of this species does have a coagulant effect on humans and affects the human's Factor X. However, there has never been a recorded case of human envenomation in the wild.
 The severity of the effects that this venom would have on humans is not known.

-The venom of the Spider-tailed Horned Viper (Pseudocerastes urarachnoides) has been found to vary significantly in its activities.
-This variation suggests that the species employs specialized envenoming strategies to capture prey.
-Such findings highlight the complex role venom plays in the viper's hunting and defensive behaviors.